Problem

 git config http.sslVerify "false"

-Warning: Please note that by turning SSL checks off you are exposing yourself to a possible security risk.
+WARNING: Please note that by turning SSL checks off you are exposing yourself to a possible security risk.
 While your connection will be SSL encrypted, the SSL certificate might be forged.

 Solution 2